cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-request-a-quote/README.txt

 6. "Quote request" email

 == Changelog ==
+= 2.5.0 - Released on 4 January 2022 =
+* New: support for WooCommerce 6.1
+* New: support for WordPress 5.9
+* Update: YITH plugin framework

 = 2.4.0 - Released on 2 December 2021 =
 * New: support for WooCommerce 6.0
 * Update: YITH plugin framework